 I am a German paleontologist and entomologist.
-My research focuses on the fossil history of insects, discontinuities in the history of life, and the waiting time problem.
+My current research focuses on the fossil history of insects (esp. dragonflies), discontinuities in the history of life, and the waiting time problem.

 In 1999 I earned my Ph.D. with summa cum laude from the Eberhard Karls University of Tübingen (Germany), one of Europe‘s premier research universities.
-As successor of Prof. Willi Hennig and Dr. Dieter Schlee I worked from 1999-2016 as curator for amber and fossil insects in the paleontological department at the State Museum of Natural History (SMNS) in Stuttgart (Germany), which is one of the 5 biggest natural history museums in Germany.
-I also had a teaching assignment at the University Hohenheim in Germany on insect systematics and phylogeny.
+As a successor of Prof. Willi Hennig (esteemed founder of modern phylogenetic systematics or cladistics) and Dr. Dieter Schlee, I worked from 1999-2016 as scientific curator for amber and fossil insects in the paleontological department at the State Museum of Natural History (SMNS) in Stuttgart (Germany), which is one of the five biggest natural history museums in Germany.
+I also held a teaching assignment at the University Hohenheim in Germany on insect systematics and phylogeny.

-I have authored or co-authored more than 125 scientific publications, including a co-edited book published by Cambridge University Press and a popular science book on evolution.
-I have discovered and described more than 170 new species (incl. three new insect orders), and ten biological groups have been named by other scientists in my honor.
-I served on the editorial boards of three scientific journals (Archaeopteryx, Palaeodiversity, and BIO-Complexity), and have organized five large public exhibitions on earth history and evolution, including the largest event in Germany for the Darwin Year celebrations in 2009.
-I have been interviewed and featured widely in German and international media (incl.
-TV, radio, print, and online media), and served as a science advisor for three natural history documentaries by BBC and David Attenborough.
+I have authored or co-authored more than 160 scientific publications, including a co-edited and co-authored book published by Cambridge University Press and a German popular science book on evolution, as well as several book chapters (including three chapters in the latest and largest monograph on the Solnhofen fossil locality and the chapter on insect evolution and systematics in Grzimek's Animal Life Encyclopedia).
+I pioneered the phylogenetic re-classification of the insect order Odonata (dragonflies, damselflies, and their fossil relatives), made substantial contributions to the question of the evolutionary origin of insect wings, and rank among the world leading experts on fossil dragonflies and on fossil insects from the Solnhofen and Crato limestones.
+I have discovered and described more than 180 new species (incl. three new insect orders), and 11 biological groups have been named as eponyms by other scientists in my honor.
+I served on the editorial boards of five scientific journals (Petalura, Odonatologica, Archaeopteryx, Palaeodiversity, and BIO-Complexity), and have organized five large public exhibitions on earth history and evolution, including the largest event in Germany for the Darwin Year Bicetennial celebrations in 2009.
+I have been frequently interviewed and my research has been widely featured in German and international media outlets (incl.
+TV, radio, print, and online media).
+Last but not least, I have been science advisor for three natural history documentaries by BBC and David Attenborough.

-Fossil history and systematics of insects (esp. dragonflies and damselflies, but also other palaeopterous pterygotes); Paleozoic fossil insects, and fossil insects from Mesozoic limestones and amber (currently with focus on the mid-Cretaceous entomofauna in Burmese amber); paleontological evidence against Neodarwinian evolution and for intelligent design theory (esp. the waiting time problem and discontinuities in the fossil record).
+Fossil history and systematics of insects (esp. dragonflies and damselflies, but also other palaeopterous pterygotes); Paleozoic fossil insects, and fossil insects from Mesozoic limestones and amber (currently with focus on the mid-Cretaceous entomofauna in Burmese amber); paleontological evidence against Neo-Darwinian macroevolution (esp. the waiting time problem and discontinuities in the fossil record).